mltony/mltony.github.io/_posts/2024-02-24-Debugging-NVDA-with-VSCode.md

     ```
     debugpy
     ```
+    Alternatively, if you don't want to modify `requirements.txt` for whatever reason, you can also add this package by executing:
+    ```
+    venvUtils\venvCmd.bat python -m pip install --upgrade  debugpy
+    ```
 8. Open `H:\nvda\source\nvda.pyw`.
 Find the lines where it calls `core.main()` that look something like this:
     ```
     try: